jsolly/GeoAsteroids/README.md

 #### Functional

 - Moving asteroids with variable jaggedness and size.
 Woah
-- Points, lives and levels just like you'd expect
+- Points, lives, and levels just like you'd expect
 - Spaceship with laser and thruster.
 Pew Pew
 - Global high scoreboard so you can compete with anyone in the world!